Chern-Weil theory for Haefliger-singular foliations: Introduction

 In this paper, we give a Chern-Weil construction of the Gel'fand-Fuks characteristic classes of certain singular foliations in terms of singular metrics and connections.
 Our methods apply specifically to singular foliations arising from Haefliger structures \cite{ha3}, which are the closest singular cousins of regular foliations, as their leaves are still locally determined by complete families of first integrals.
 We show that this class is sufficiently general for our theory to apply (up to homotopy) to all smooth Haefliger structures on sufficiently high-dimensional manifolds.
 Our work opens the way for further study of the topology of Haefliger's classifying space with all the flexibility afforded by singularities (cf. \cite{thurston1}), and opens up the potential advancement of the study of singular foliations via noncommutative geometry and index theory, which has made great strides in recent years \cite{iakovos2, iakovos7,iakovos3, iakovos}.

-Let us briefly recall some of the history of foliation characteristic classes most relevant to our work.
-A \emph{regular foliation of codimension $q$} on an $n$-manifold $M$ is given by an involutive subbundle $\tFF \subset \tBun M$ of rank $n-q$.
-By the Frobenius theorem, the data \( \tFF \) is equivalent to a decomposition \( \FF \) of $M$ as a union of non-intersecting, immersed submanifolds of dimension $n-q$.
+\textbf{The characteristic classes of regular foliations:} A \emph{regular foliation of codimension $q$} on an $n$-manifold $M$ is given by an involutive subbundle $\tFF \subset \tBun M$ of rank $n-q$.
+By the Frobenius theorem, the involutivity of \( \tFF \) is equivalent to a decomposition \( \FF \) of $M$ as a union of non-intersecting, immersed submanifolds of dimension $n-q$.
 Assuming the foliation is transversely orientable (i.e. that the normal bundle $\nuFF:=\tBun M/\tFF$ is an orientable vector bundle), the subbundle $\tFF$ can alternatively be regarded as the kernel of a nowhere vanishing, decomposable $q$-form $\omega = \omega^1 \w \ldots \w \omega^q$ on $M$ that is \emph{integrable}, in the sense that there exists a 1-form $\eta$ for which $\d\omega=\eta\w\omega$.

-The starting point for the tremendous advances made in understanding regular foliations via their characteristic classes was the discovery of Godbillon and Vey \cite{gv} that, for codimension 1 foliations, the associated \( 3 \)-form $\eta\w \d\eta$ is closed, and its class in de Rham cohomology (now called the \emph{Godbillon-Vey class}) depends only on \( \FF \), and not on the choices of $\eta$ and $\omega$.
-Nontriviality of the Godbillon-Vey class was first shown by Roussarie (also in \cite{gv}), while in \cite{thurston1} Thurston gave a construction exhibiting continuous variation of the Godbillon-Vey class for a family of foliations of the 3-sphere.
+The historical starting point for the characteristic class theory of foliations was the discovery of Godbillon and Vey \cite{gv} that, for codimension-1 regular foliations, the associated \( 3 \)-form $\eta\w \d\eta$ is closed, and its class in de Rham cohomology (now called the \emph{Godbillon-Vey class}) depends only on \( \FF \), and not on the choices of $\eta$ and $\omega$.
+Nontriviality of the Godbillon-Vey class was first shown by Roussarie (also in \cite{gv}), while in \cite{thurston1} Thurston gave a construction exhibiting continuous variation of the Godbillon-Vey class for a family of regular foliations of the 3-sphere.